folio-org/raml-module-builder/README.md

 ## Query Syntax

 Note for modules using the built-in mongoDB client / Postgres client support:
-Query syntax varies whether the module is a mongoDB or a postgreSQL backed module.
+Query syntax varies depending on whether the module is a mongoDB or a postgreSQL backed module.

 ***For mongoDB*** backed modules, the native mongoDB syntax should be passed in the query string as a parameter.